-4. What are the similarities and differences between a brownfield and a Superfund site?
-Brownfield and Superfund sites are both industrial, commercial or agricultural sites that are contaminated from past or present use.
-A brownfield has a lower level of contamination than a Superfund, and its cleanup is not regulated by the federal government like a Superfund site.
+4. What are the similarities and differences of a brownfield and a superfund site?
+Brownfield and superfund sites are both industrial, commercial or agricultural sites that are contaminated from past or present use.
+A brownfield has a lower level of contamination than a superfund, and its cleanup is not regulated by the federal government like a superfund site.

 5. What type of site is the Ford Rouge Factory, and how did it become contaminated?
 The Ford Rouge Factory is a brownfield site.
 It mainly became contaminated from wastes from steel production (polyaromatic hydrocarbons).

-C. What are in a second in a second in a large state of the first Day of Complete and the second in the second in a second in 6.
-What environmental innovations were implemented at the Ford Rouge Complex to address contamination, wetland destruction and employee health?
+6. What environmental innovations were implemented at the Ford Rouge Factory to address contamination, wetland destruction and employee health?
 To address contamination, Ford has planted native plants and an orchard.
 These plant and trees will break down harmful chemicals with their roots.
 The green roof on the Dearborn Truck Plant at the Ford Rouge also addresses contamination issues, since the sedum filters harmful pollutants from storm water runoff on the roof.
 Porous pavement on site also filters storm water, which reduces the risk of runoff polluting the Rouge River nearby.
 To replace the damaged ecosystem at the Rouge site, Ford has rebuilt wetlands and created swales to filter storm water and provide wildlife habitat.
 Animals such as insects, birds, frogs and small mammals can be seen living in this new habitat.
-To promote employee well-being, Ford has added more natural lighting and better ventilation and heatexchange.
+To promote employee well-being, Ford has added more natural lighting and better ventilation and heat-exchange.

 7. How can the environmental innovations at the Ford Rouge Factory serve as a model for other businesses in the United States and abroad?
 Ford serves as a role model by showing that environmental innovations, such as the green roof, can actually save a company money over traditional practices.
-Other companies will also emulate their practices if they can demonstrate that consumers are eager to buy vehicles that are more environmentally friendly, even if the sticker price is slightly higher
+Other companies will also emulate their practices if they can demonstrate that consumers are eager to buy vehicles that are more environmentally-friendly, even if the sticker price is slightly higher.